hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

    transactions that are not there are rolled back (also just in case).
    This ultimately gives consistency between job state and external transactional resources.

+(*) Note that unless job coordinator changes, we try to proceed with the new snapshot id (saved in memory) and write `JobExecutionRecord` for it.
+If we succeed, the snapshot can be committed so items do not need to be reprocessed.

+#### Ensuring that JobExecutionRecord is backed up

+Current method of updating `JobExecutionRecord` has the following characteristics:
+1. Timestamp is updated automatically before write.
+2. `JobExecutionRecord` can be updated in parallel.
+If some update is skipped (based on timestamp) it will not throw indeterminate state exception.
+3. `MasterContext.writeJobExecutionRecord` swallows all exceptions and code invoking it does not expect exceptions.

+This is not sufficient for updates during snapshot taking and restoring.
+A new method `MasterContext.writeJobExecutionRecordSafe` will be introduced which:
+1. Returns information if the update actually took place
+2. Propagates all exceptions

+`writeJobExecutionRecordSafe` will be executed in a loop until it either returns true or throws exception.
+This process should not loop forever because other updates to `JobExecutionRecord` can be only caused by:
+- job state updates
+- quorum size updates
+Both of them are not happening very frequently and constantly.

 #### Correctness

+TODO: make this section clearer

 `JobExecutionRecord` entry version for given job and status can be in one 3 states:
 1. nonexistent: there exists different version (or none only briefly when the job is created)